ethangreen-dev/lovely-injector/README.md

 **Important**: Mods with Lovely patch files (`lovely.toml` or in `lovely/*.toml`) **must** be installed into their own folder within the mod directory.
 No exceptions!

-### Linux native
+### Linux Native

-Note: Running balatro natively on linux is not supported officially (as evident by the steam page).
-If you aren't sure what the benefits are, you might want to follow instructions for Proton instead.

 1. Install `love` using your distribution's package manager.
 This is `sudo pacman -S love` on SteamOS and Arch-based distros, and `sudo apt install love` on Ubuntu & Debian-based ones.
 2. Download the [latest release](https://github.com/ethangreen-dev/lovely-injector/releases) for Linux.
 This will be `x86_64-unknown-linux-gnu.tar.gz`.
 3. Open the .tar.gz archive, copy `liblovely.so` and `run_lovely_linux.sh` into the game directory.
 You can navigate to the game's directory by right-clicking the game in Steam, hovering "Manage", and selecting "Browse local files".
-4. Put one or more mods into the Linux mod directory (NOT the same as the game directory).
-If you are modding Balatro, this should be `~/.config/love/Mods` (if you are moving files in the GUI file manager `~/` will be called *Home*, if you don't see `.config` press Ctrl-H to show hidden files).
+4. Put one or more mods into the mod directory (NOT the same as the game directory).
+If you are modding Balatro, this should be `~/.config/love/Mods`.
 5. Run the game by executing `sh run_lovely_linux.sh` in the terminal within the game directory (you can copy this file into the directory of choice).

-Note: You must run it with the `run_lovely_linux.sh` script.
-Running the game through steam will launch it using Proton, and mod suppport will not be available (see Proton instructions for that).

 ## Patches